citusdata/citus_docs/get_started/what_is_citus.rst

 When Citus is Inappropriate
 ---------------------------

-Some workloads require a large flow of information between worker nodes and generally do not work well on Citus.
-For instance:
+Some workloads don't need a powerful distributed database, while others require a large flow of information between worker nodes.
+In the first case Citus is unnecessary, and in the second not generally performant.
+Here are some examples:

-* Long, free-form SQL statements joining on diverse columns
-* Prevalent distributed transactions across multiple shards
-* Queries that return data-heavy ETL results rather than summaries

-Other workloads don't need a powerful distributed database, such as:

 * When single-node Postgres can support your application and you do not expect to grow
 * Offline analytics, without the need for real-time ingest nor real-time queries
 * Analytics apps that do not need to support a large number of concurrent users
+* Queries that return data-heavy ETL results rather than summaries

 .. raw:: html